arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-11-05-october-2018-the-month-in-review.md

 ## Plant-Based Goes Public?

 [Beyond Meat](//www.beyondmeat.com/) hired investment banks for an [initial public offering](//www.cnbc.com/2018/10/17/beyond-meat-vegan-food-company-taps-investment-banks-for-ipo.html) to become a public company.
 Beyond Meat is the company behind the increasingly popular [Beyond Burger](//medium.com/cellagri/tasting-the-future-the-beyond-burger-fb01622d9e14).
 The Beyond Burger is a plant-based meat burger that is meant to have the same taste and texture as meat.
 Beyond Meat will be the _first_ public stock offering from the wave of companies making alternatives to conventional animal meat.
-It will be interesting to see the precedent that Beyond Meat will set for other companies working to change the _future of food_.
+It will be interesting to see the precedent that Beyond Meat sets for other companies looking for exits while changing the _future of food_.

 <img src="/img/beyond-meat.jpg" width="100%"/>